MicrosoftDocs/playfab-docs/playfab-docs/release-notes/index.md

 > [!NOTE]
 > For release notes about service releases and product updates, see the [release notes](https://github.com/PlayFab/PlayFab/releases) section on [PlayFab's public GitHub repository](https://github.com/PlayFab/PlayFab)

+## 240913

+Date: September 13, 2024

+- Removed GetStatisticDefinitions from the Progression API.
+This call was not intended to be included as part of the publis preview.
+- Added SetDisplayName to the Profile API.

 ## 240830

 Date: August 30, 2024